-7. Maintain the Momentum
+7. Maintain the momentum

-Lastly, remember that welcome email is just the beginning of your email marketing campaign.
+Lastly, remember that the welcome email is just the beginning of your email marketing campaign.
 You’ll have to stay consistent in your efforts to maintain the engagement levels of your audience with your product/service.

-Since most healthcare professionals take a little time to get acquainted with the product, it’s a good strategy to follow-up on your welcome email after 1-2 weeks.
+Since most healthcare professionals take a little time to get acquainted with the product, it’s a good strategy to follow up on your welcome email after 1-2 weeks.
 Ask them how they’re doing, and if they need any help.